vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 find the smallest or largest values quickly by using range search with `hitLimit`.

-Do note that any other query or filter terms in the query are applied after having found the top-k documents, hence, an aggresive filter removing many documents might end up recalling 0 documents.
+Do note that any other query or filter terms in the query are applied after having found the top-k documents, hence, an aggressive filter removing many documents might end up recalling 0 documents.

 We can illustrate this behaviour with the following query:
 <div class="pre-parent">